Local Equivalence Problem in Hidden Markov Model: Conditionally independent case

 Theorem \ref{VDT} means that the indistinguishable subspaces $ {\cal L}_{2,W,V}^I,{\cal L}_{2,P,W,V}^I$, and ${\cal L}_{P,W,V}^I$ vanish in a usual case.
 More precisely, since all the vectors $V_{*,x}$ are different almost everywhere with respect to $V$, Lemma \ref{2-15-B} and Theorem \ref{VDT} guarantee the relation $ \dim {\cal L}_{2,W,V}^I= \dim {\cal L}_{2,P,W,V}^I=\dim {\cal L}_{P,W,V}^I=0$ almost everywhere with respect to $W,V$.
 Hence, Theorem \ref{VDT} guarantees that Example \ref{ERT} has dimension $ d^2\cdot (d_Y-1) $ except for a measure-zero set.
-Remember that, as shown in Lemma \ref{LKD}, Example \ref{ERT} characterizes all of independent-type ${\cal Y}$-valued transition matrices with full support.
+Remember that, as shown in Lemma \ref{LKD}, Example \ref{ERT} characterizes all of the independent-type ${\cal Y}$-indexed transition matrices with full support.
 Hence, we call an element of such a measure-zero set {\it an independent-type singular point}.
 Since the full model without the independent-type condition has the dimension $ d^2\cdot (d_Y-1) $ at non-singular points, we have the inequality $d(d+d_Y-2)\le d^2\cdot (d_Y-1)$, and the equality holds only when $d_Y=2 $.
 Hence, we can expect that the condition of Lemma \ref{HGR} holds with non-zero measure with respect to $V,W$ when $d_Y=2 $.

-\begin{remark}\Label{R2} Here, we compare the notations of ${\cal Y}$-valued transition matrix $\vec{W}$ (Fig. \ref{3model}), independent-type ${\cal Y}$-valued transition matrix $(W,V)$ (Fig. \ref{2model}), and independent-type ${\cal Y}$-valued transition matrix $(W,f)$ (Fig. \ref{1model}), where the third case express the transition matrix $V$ is given as a deterministic function $f$.
+\begin{remark}\Label{R2} Here, we compare the notations of ${\cal Y}$-indexed transition matrix $\vec{W}$ (Fig. \ref{3model}), independent-type ${\cal Y}$-indexed transition matrix $(W,V)$ (Fig. \ref{2model}), and independent-type ${\cal Y}$-indexed transition matrix $(W,f)$ (Fig. \ref{1model}), where the third case express the transition matrix $V$ is given as a deterministic function $f$.
 Although $P^k[\vec{W}](y_k, \ldots, y_1|x')$ is given as \eqref{LEV} in the first case, it is written as \eqref{LEV2} in the second case.
 In the third case, it is described as $\sum_{x\in {\cal X}} I_{f^{-1}(y_k)} W \cdots W I_{f^{-1}(y_1)}(x|x')$.
 Clearly, the description \eqref{LEV} of the first case is shortest.